 Someone can make a formal complaint on your behalf, if you give them permission in writing.

 Within five working days of receiving your letter the chief will explain how your complaint will be handled.
 She will give the date when you can expect the outcome.

 If your complaint is about an issue involving the chief you should address your letter to:

 Director of Justice

 91 Waterloo Road

 If you are still unhappy after following the previous steps, the Parliamentary Ombudsman can consider your complaint.
-A complaint form which give all the information you would need can be found at www.ombudman.org.uk or can be requested by calling 0345 015 4033.
+A complaint form which gives all the information you would need can be found at www.ombudsman.org.uk or can be requested by calling 0345 015 4033.